boggydigital/yet/README.md

 Internally yet downloads videos using a list of video-ids, so any channel-ids are expanded into video-ids for download.

 At the moment, there are no other (explicit) parameters that yet supports.
-When called without any arguments, yet can use `yet-list.txt` to update multiple playlists or if that file doesn't exist - will print help information.
+When called without any arguments yet will print help information.

 ### What is video-id?

 Video-id is YouTube's video identifier.
-You can get it from a video URL : `https://www.youtube.com/watch?v=video-id`. yet can extract video-id from a URL, so you can use either video-id or `https://www.youtube.com/watch?v=video-id`.
+You can get it from a video URL : `https://www.youtube.com/watch?v=video-id`. yet can extract video-id from a URL, so you can use either video-id or the full URL `https://www.youtube.com/watch?v=video-id`.

 ### What is playlist-id?